hangxdd/FRContent/README.md

 Install neccesary packages for frontend, navigate to project's 'Frontend' directory and run in terminal:
 > npm install

-Run migrations, to setup the database
+Run migrations, to setup the database:
 > php artisan migrate

 _Also put your TMDB API key in the 'Frontend' directory's .env file_